Renders a template to the DOM

 m.render method expects a vnode (or a array of vnodes) as its second parameter, whereas

 var render = require("mithril/render")

-Despite being incredibly small, the render module is fully functional and self-suficient.
+Despite being relatively small, the render module is fully functional and self-sufficient.
 It supports everything you might expect: SVG, custom elements, and all valid attributes and events - without any weird case-sensitive edge cases or exceptions.
 Of course, it also fully supports components and lifecycle methods.

 License: MIT. © Leo Horie.